Thank you for your interest in Grow Plastics. All images on this page are ok to reuse.

 Our mission is to replace the world’s plastic with half as much bioplastic.

 Grow Plastics is an early stage material science company that has a technology that enables the production of sandwich core structures in thermoplastics.
-Our first product to market is a plastic party cup manufactured on our prototype pilot line in Seattle, WA.
+Our first products are 100% Plant-Based, Compostable Foodservice Items.

 Our 16 oz. party cup demonstrates: